 The red version with the fleur-de-lys arms served as the emblem of the 12th century Galician-Spanish military Order of Saint James.
 You’ll see it gracing the tops of tasty Santiago tarts when you get to the city.

 Along the oldest routes, such as the Central Portuguese Camino, you’ll see some elaborately carved stone crosses, often depicting pilgrims.
 They serve to protect pilgrims from evil spirits and provide safe passage under the watchful eye of Jesus.

 The various wayside chapels, shrines and niches with figurines of Jesus or St. James serve a similar purpose.

 Piles of stones

-You’ll notice that some of these crosses, especially those on mountains, have been almost covered with small stones and keepsakes.
+You’ll notice that some of these crosses, especially those on mountains, have been almost covered with small stones and mementos.